 Will injects the smallest amount of insulin into his body each day to save his life, a tiny tiny amount.
 But these tiny amounts add up and become huge, they are literally life or death.
 It’s the same with fundraising, every tiny amount makes the difference, our event is our tiny contribution, your attendance at this event is a tiny contribution, but these small gestures, these tiny steps forward, they add up.
-They become something big.
+That is why when a fundraising event happens or an online fundraiser, it can help towards what is needed for people like Will.
+It accumulates into something big.
 It’s the same with research into a cure, the tiny steps forward, well, they are life or death.
 Together we are making a difference.
 Tiny steps forward.

 This now sits in the background for us, we are two years in, and we’ve learnt a lot.
 It’s brought us closer together as a family and now we fight for Will to live a normal life.
 It’s about education, we need teachers and employers, politicians and doctors to understand the need for research, the pressing need for a cure.
 So, we are doing our bit.
 Will you help us on our journey?